mariorui97/hpgame-project/README.md

   - if the character gets hit by a spell he lost 1 live
   - if he lost all the 7 spells, he dies
   - the character's duration will set his score
-  - duration will inscrease the spells speed
+  - duration will increase the spells speed
 ## Backlog
   - get all the assets
   - draw the assets in the canvas
-  - make the spells go in left direction
+  - make the spells go in the left direction
   - add a timer and make them faster with the timer
-  - add a score and make the hitbox substract -1 to the lives
+  - add a score and make the hitbox subtract -1 to the lives
   - add a game over
   - add multiple scenes